Yue-Jiang/rask/README.md

 ask_google()
 ```

+This will open up a browser tab showing google search results of this error message.
+Unless there is a new error message, the current error message will be preserved, in case you would like to try your luck on Stack Overflow instead later.

 If what we got was a warning, specify a `warning=TRUE` argument as in  `ask_google(warning=TRUE)`.
 This will send a Google search for the latest warning you have in the history.

 Similary, use `ask_stackoverflow` to send search to Stack Overflow.
 If no keyword is provided, `ask_stackoverflow` behaves the same as `ask_google`, except that it also adds a `[R]` tag to the end of the error / warning message to specify the R tag.